-For Pupils with SEND, reasonable adjustments will be made; behaviour support plans and/or risk assessments, which will be agreed with parents/carers, will be in place to enable them to meet the requirements of the School Behaviour Policy.
+For Pupils with SEND or 'Looked After' children, reasonable adjustments will be made; behaviour support plans and/or risk assessments, which will be agreed with parents/carers, will be in place to enable them to meet the requirements of the School Behaviour Policy.
 These will be reviewed regularly.
+They will also access support from outside agencies to ensure that we are doing all that we can to allow them to be successful in school.